natumbri/mopidy-youtube/README.rst

 Install by running::

-    $ pip install Mopidy-Youtube
+    $ pip install Mopidy-YouTube

 How to use
 ==========

-Simply use search for filename in your MPD client or add Youtube url to playlist prefixed by ``yt:``.
+Simply use search for filename in your MPD client or add YouTube URL to playlist prefixed by ``yt:``.

 Example: ``yt:http://www.youtube.com/watch?v=Njpw2PVb1c0``